 Sounds great, when can I start?
 Anyone who wishes to enroll in this degree program will need to apply to IUPUI.
 That is the first step.
 Transfer credit analysis is done as part of the admissions process.
 More information about admissions can be found on the web here.
 The application can be completed online.
 The application process is not an immediate one as occurs at some other institutions.
 We do not have open admissions and everyone's application takes about 3-4 months to be processed.
 You cannot decide to enroll and enroll tomorrow.

 How much does this cost?
 Now for the bad news.
 Purdue is a state institution and Indiana residents are give preference in tuition rates.
 Out of state students pay substantially more.
 (Note: some states allow military personnel to pay instate tuition rates, regardless of location.
 That is not true in Indiana.)
 (Aramark CTS employees have a tuition cost reduction through their company.
 In addition, Aramark employees may be eligible for coursework paid directly by Aramark.
 Please contact the program advisor for more details.)
-Current tuition for instate and out-of-state students is here.
+Current tuition for instate and out-of-state students on the www.iupui.edu website.
 Please note, in addition to tuition there are fees and book expenses to include in the overall program cost.
-Sample expenses are listed here.

 But what is the total cost?
 The total cost of the degree depends on the amount of transfer credit you receive as well as how many classes you can obtain at lower cost institutions.
 Some general courses such as chemistry and accounting could be obtained at local institutions for much lower rates.
 Bottom line, it is very difficult to state a total cost, although the program coordinator is happy to assist a student in the calculation of an estimate unique for each student.